VarshaDas/System-Design-Notes/CDN.md

 - **Caching:** The fetched content is then cached on the CDN’s edge servers for future requests.
 - **Cache Updates:** The CDN cache is updated automatically based on user requests, reducing the need for manual content management.

+You operate a news website that publishes articles, images, and videos throughout the day.
+Content updates frequently as new articles are published and old ones are archived.
+You need a solution that handles high traffic and dynamic content updates efficiently.

+Steps:

+- A user visits your news website and requests to view an article or image.
+This request is initially directed to the CDN.

+- The Pull CDN checks if the requested content is already cached on its edge servers.
+If it is, the content is served directly to the user from the edge server.

+- If the content is not in the cache or is outdated, the CDN fetches it from your origin server.
+The origin server provides the latest version of the content.

+- The CDN caches the fetched content on its edge servers for subsequent requests and delivers it to the user.
+The cached version will be used for future requests until it expires or is refreshed.

+- The CDN automatically handles cache updates based on user requests.
+When content changes on the origin server, the CDN fetches the updated version as needed.

 **Benefits:**
 - **Reduced Maintenance:** Less manual intervention is required since the CDN automatically updates its cache based on incoming requests.
 - **Scalability:** Ideal for sites with high traffic or dynamic content where managing frequent content updates manually would be impractical.